Nova’s 2020 Tech Startup Programme Now Open - click here to apply

-The transition from doctor, nurse, surgeon or other clinical profession to entrepreneur can feel like a huge jump for most, especially those without any background in business.
+The transition from doctor, nurse, surgeon or other clinical professions to entrepreneur can feel like a huge jump for most, especially those without any background in business.
 A lack of experience in tasks outside of their typical day job; such as hiring a team, managing finances, marketing and tech product development, can stop potential founders from pursuing their digital health startup ideas.

-Fairly early on you should identify the areas that you can add most value to your startup, often this will be the specific domain knowledge and understanding of the problem area.
+Fairly early on you should identify the areas that you can add the most value to your startup, often this will be the specific domain knowledge and understanding of the problem area.
 Then you focus on what you’re good at, understand and get support on the area’s that you’re weaker.
-Trying to do everything, on your own, at the same time as managing a demanding job is a sure fire road to failure.
+Trying to do everything, on your own, at the same time as managing a demanding job is a sure-fire road to failure.
 Lumii cofounder, and cardiologist, Dr. Ahmed Farag explains his experience of getting an experienced team in place early on:

 “Working with an experienced team from the outset, who have different angles of the product covered, not just software but marketing, legal, product owners and other support has been fantastic for us.
-This is a massive thing for us founders, we are doctors at the end of the day, we are very good at what we do, and we’re very good at coming up with ideas and following them up, but we also needed this other side, that Nova have provided, to compliment what we do and give it a more professional touch.”
+This is a massive thing for us founders, we are doctors at the end of the day, we are very good at what we do, and we’re very good at coming up with ideas and following them up, but we also needed this other side, that Nova has provided, to complement what we do and give it a more professional touch.”

 When you’re busy balancing the needs of both your job and startup, committing rigidly to a set time/date determined by your mentors often doesn’t work.
 The old mentorship model of 2-3pm every Monday, like it or lump it, just doesn’t work.
 We know that in this space, things change at short notice, emergencies happen and the mentorship discussion should be happening continually.

-Time is the your most valuable asset when starting a startup alongside an already demanding job, there’s no getting around it you’re going to be busy.
+Time is your most valuable asset when starting a startup alongside an already demanding job, there’s no getting around it if you’re going to be busy.
 So we have to ensure that any time that you are spending on your startup is focused on getting the maximum possible value in the shortest amount of time.

-Without the correct processes in place it’s easy to get side tracked or feel lost about where to start or what to do next.
+Without the correct processes in place, it’s easy to get sidetracked or feel lost about where to start or what to do next.
 Utilising tools and techniques such as the lean canvas, design sprints, agile methodologies and OKR’s throughout a startups progression we’ve developed a proven process to building digital health startups.
 Kalgera cofounder Dr. Dexter Penn said this about the Nova process:

 “The Nova process is helpful for really understanding your problem, and building the correct solution in a lean way to prove or disprove the assumptions you’re making in the quickest possible time.
 The advice comes not from a theatrical perspective but from a practical user centred way.
 Nova help turns a good idea into a great one.”

-Are you working on or considering a digital health startup? take the first steps by applying for our free startup school here.
+Are you working on or considering a digital health startup?
+Take the first steps by applying for our free startup school here.